HsienYu/RPi_SyncLooper/README.md

   by WIFI, setup your ssid & passwd in /boot/wpa_supplicant.conf

-  format your USB drive to exfat format
+  format your USB drive to exfat format(*make sure the video file name has to be same. for exsample: bbb.mov and bbb.mov)

   then "done"